Coupling induced emergent topology in a two-leg fermionic ladder: Results

-We now investigate how this topological phase arising in the non-interacting limit evolves upon introducing inter-chain (rung) interactions $V_p$.
 Before analyzing the evolution of topological properties, we first present the bulk phase diagram in the $V_p-\mu$ plane, with $t_1=0.2,~t_2=1.0$ and $t_p=0.8$, which is depicted in Fig.~\ref{fig:gap_varying_vp}.
 The white regions are the gapped phases, and the shaded regions are the gapless phases.
 The black dashed lines are the edge states, which are extracted by tracking the vanishing up of the single-particle excitation gap defined as $G=\mu_1^+-\mu_1^-$, where

 The boundaries of the gapped phases (gray solid lines with circles) are identified from the $\rho$ - $\mu$ plots~\cite{rho_mu_furusaki,rho_mu_tapan,rho_mu_sebastian} for different values of $V_p$.
 Some exemplary behaviour of $\rho$ as a function of $\mu$ are shown in Fig.~\ref{fig:rho_mu_gap}.